Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 A *ticker* is an animated visualization of a value and its relation to a comparative value.

 It can be used in three ways:
 * With no value inputs, it will display the name of all the items in the set category.
-This is the same information as in a [category list](#category-list).
+This is the same information as in a [horizontal list](#horizontal-list).
 * With one value input, it will display the name and value of the chosen items.
 This is the same information as in a [table](#table).
 * With two value inputs, it will compare each element to the corresponding element in the other input, and display the difference with a symbol.
-This is the same information as in a [change list](#change-list).
+This is the same information as in a [delta](#delta).

 Constant values can be used.